nim-works/nimskull/doc/contributing.rst

 Run-time breaking changes
 -------------------------

-Run-time breaking changes are to be avoided at almost all costs: Nim is used for mission critical applications which depend on behaviours that are not covered by the test suite.
+Run-time breaking changes are to be avoided at almost all costs: |NimSkull| is used for mission critical applications which depend on behaviours that are not covered by the test suite.
 As such, it's important that changes to the *stable* parts of the standard library are made avoiding changing the existing